sikelos13/reactive-thesis/README.md

 ## Scripts

-- npm start
+- node src/main/index.js"
-- jscodeshift [file-path] -t [codmod-path]/[subAnalyzer.js / pipeAnalyzer.js] -dp -v 2 --parser flow

 ## How it Works

-Type npm run-script <script_name> in order to run the script of your choice.
-First we run the npm start script and we type as input our directory of choice.
-Then we run the two custom-made codemods to analyze the files in order to find how many times pipe and subscriber used inside the code.
+Type node src/main/index.js <option> in order to run the script of your choice.
+Three available options:
+1.--operators <identifier_name> or -o <identifier_name> .
+This script will count how many times the identifier was used.
+2. --ast or -a .
+Will output the ast tree of the file

 ## Instructions

-- Make an external src folder in which you will save your js/ts files.
-- [optional] you can run [ntl] in order to see the available scripts to run
-- npm start in your terminal.
-- Type the directory of your choice when prompt asks for it
-- Enter the type of files to parse.
+-Clone the repository.
+-Npm install inside the folder.
+-Run your preferable sript.

 ## How I built the Scripting/Parsing Tool.